liviuschera/gym-outlet/README.md

 # The Gym Outlet

-E-commerce web site built using RactJS, Firebase and Stripe integration
+E-commerce web site built using RactJS, React Router, Firebase and Stripe integration

 ___